Maggiebj/Disaster_Response_Pipeline/README.md

 The jupyter notebook file should be run with python 3.X .
 Need to install nltk and download associate files.

 # Project Motivation<a name="motivation"></a>
-Built a multilabel classifier to do disaster messages classification by a subset of labels, so the messages can be delivered to the departments associated to response the disaster labels.
+Built a multilabel classifier to do disaster messages classification by a subset of labels, so the messages can be delivered to the departments associated to response and handling.

 # File Descriptions<a name="files"></a>